valhuber/ApiLogicServer/api_logic_server_cli/docs/Sample-Database.md

-The sample application [(run it here  **Currently down for maintenance.**)](http://apilogicserver.pythonanywhere.com/admin-app/index.html) is created from the database shown below [(tutorial here)](../Tutorial).
+The sample application [(run it here)](http://apilogicserver.pythonanywhere.com/admin-app/index.html) is created from the database shown below [(tutorial here)](../Tutorial).
 It is an extension to Northwind that includes additional relationships:

 * multiple relationships between Department / Employee
 * multi-field relationships between Order / Location